lyzamaemirabete/Personal-API/README.md

 **Harry Potter Characters** is an API-based web application where users can view and search for a Harry Potter Character names and view each characters information.
 ### How It Works

 -  This App utilizes the Harry Potter API by potterapi.com.
-By opening the site, you will be redirected to the homepage displaying the four houses of Hogwarts namely Gryffindor, ravenclaw, Slytherin and Hufflepuff.
-By clicking the corresponding buttons you will be redirected to the lists of characters in the selected house.
+-  By opening the site, you will be redirected to the homepage displaying the four houses of Hogwarts namely Gryffindor, Ravenclaw, Slytherin and Hufflepuff.
+-  By clicking the corresponding buttons you will be redirected to the lists of characters in the selected house.
 You can search for the characters and view each information.
-You can also explore for the Spells which you can view the spells by type and their information.
+-  You can also explore for the Spells which you can view the spells by type and their information.

 ### Getting Started